Souhail99/Bank-smart-contract/README.md

 ```
 We perform the test of the example provided in the technical assessment.

 **Don't forget to launch Ganache before running the migration.
-Don't forget to update the truffle-config in the Origintrail folder to add your mnemonic and Infura key.**
+Don't forget to update the truffle-config in the Origintrail folder to add your mnemonic and Infura key.
+And to replace the addresses present in the migration file with yours!**

 # Smart-contracts : RePool and Mint